 C. Criminalization of the laundering of proceeds of crime (article 6)

-8. Is the laundering of proceeds of crime criminalized under your in accordance with article 6, paragraph 1 (a), of the Convention?
+8. Is the laundering of proceeds of crime criminalized under your country’s legislation in accordance with article 6, paragraph 1 (a), of the Convention?

 Yes Yes, in part No

-(a) If the answer is “Yes, in part”, please specify the manner in which the laundering of proceeds of crime is criminalized under your domestic legislation.
+(a) If the answer is “Yes, in part”, please specify the manner in which the laundering of proceeds of crime is criminalized under your country’s legislation.

-(b) If the answer is “Yes”, are all serious crimes and the offences covered by the Convention and the Protocols to which your State is a party predicate offences under your to the offence of money-laundering (art.
+(b) If the answer is “Yes”, are all serious crimes and the offences covered by the Convention and the Protocols to which your State is a party predicate offences under your country’s legal framework to the offence of money-laundering (art.
 6, para.
 2 (a) and (b))?

 Yes Yes, in part No

-(c) If the answer is “Yes, in part”, please specify which of the offences covered by the Convention and the Protocols to which your State is a party are not predicate offences under your domestic legislation to the offence of money-laundering. (d) please specify if your domestic legislation sets out a list of specific predicate offences (art.
+(i) If the answer is “Yes, in part”, please specify which of the offences covered by the Convention and the Protocols to which your State is a party are not predicate offences under your domestic law to the offence of money-laundering.

+(ii) Please provide information on the scope of predicate offences set out in your domestic law, [including any list of specific predicate offences that may be set out by your domestic law; indicate, for example, the relevant Acts and Article numbers] (art.
 6, para.
-2 (b))
+2 (b):

-Yes No

-(e) If the answer is “yes”, please specify which offences associated with organized criminal groups () are included in the list of specific predicate offences set out by your domestic legislation (art.
-6, para.
-2 (b)).

-(f) Please specify if your domestic legislation sets out a general category of predicate offences (e.g. including all crimes, or all serious crimes, or all crimes subject to a defined penalty threshold).

-Yes No

-(g) If the answer is “yes”, please provide information on the scope of the category of predicate offences set out by your domestic legislation

-Does your legislation include predicate offences committed outside your jurisdiction? (art.
+Does your country’s legislation include predicate offences committed outside your jurisdiction? (art.
 6, para.
 2c)

 Yes Yes, in part No